 The turkey is the one part of the meal where going local may require a bit more forethought, but it’s well worth it.
 There are many delicious alternatives to the conventional supermarket turkey that has often traveled far from its factory farm to your table.

-Local Harvest is a great resource for finding any local ingredient, and they have a special turkey page up right now that allows you to enter your zip code and find turkeys from within 100 miles.
+Local Harvest is a great resource for finding any local ingredient.
 From heritage turkeys to local chickens, there are lots of ways to celebrate a tasty, local choice.
 Turkeys are grown in nearly every state!

 You may say, “This is all very nice, but if I fly home for Thanksgiving, or drive 200 miles, doesn’t that negate the whole premise of the 100-Mile Thanksgiving?”
 Well, a long drive or flight certainly doesn’t decrease fuel usage, but every little bit counts.
 If you must fly home to see your family, why not avoid flying your food all over the place too!
 But if you’re open to it (and your family is amenable), there are ways to see your family and minimize the amount of gas you burn doing it!

 Drive a fuel efficient car.
-Last year, Green Car Reports estimated that an average family traveling 100 miles by car (200 miles roundtrip) to reach their Thanksgiving celebration in a car capable of 26.4 mpg and filled with regular gasoline, would spend $25.30 on gasoline.
-If they made the same trip in a car capable of 54.5 mpg, they would have paid just $12.25.
+Green Car Reports estimates that an average family traveling 100 miles by car (200 miles roundtrip) to reach their Thanksgiving celebration in a car capable of 26.4 mpg would spend twice as much on gasoline than if they made the same trip in a car capable of 54.5 mpg.
 If the trip had been made in an all-electric or plug-in electric car, the costs could have been measured in cents rather than dollars.

 At the very least, maximize your fuel efficiency by making sure your tires are properly inflated, removing unneeded heavy items from your car, observing the speed limit, using cruise control, and practicing ecodriving techniques.
 These small changes actually do make a difference.